 The Alburgh Rail Trail is a 3.5 mile path that follows an abandoned railroad corridor.
 The trailhead is in the Alburgh Industrial Park across from the Town Offices.
-The Trail entrance is unmarked, so first time users look for a black cinder track heading away from the village.
+The Trail entrance is marked with a sign.
 The path crosses slightly rolling terrain through farmland and the Mud Creek State Wildlife Area to the shore of Lake Champlain in East Alburgh.
 The cinder and gravel surface allows for year round activities and the maximum grade of 3% provides relatively easy cycling.
 For safety and maintenance considerations, only non motorized uses are permitted, such as hiking, biking and horseback riding with the exception of motorized wheelchairs and snowmobiles.
 In fact, the Alburgh Rail Trail is part of the Vermont Association of Snow Travelers (VAST) snowmobile trail network and is frequently used by snowmobiles during the winter.